Skip to main content

 Refund reasons

-The Orders module in Admin Suite contains the Return and refund reasons chapter, allowing you to create a refund reason for when issuing refunds via Admin Suite.
+The Orders module in Admin Suite contains the Reasons chapter, allowing you to create Customer refund reason and Refund correction reasons.
 These reasons will be available in Cookbook as well, allowing you to properly account for manual refunds either as discounts or operational expenses.